This post and its photos may contain affiliate links, view our disclosure policy.

 7 MUST TRY SOUTHWEST LOUISIANA FOODS

-2. Jambalaya–From this northerners perspective Jambalaya is a lot like gumbo but with a rice base and no broth.
+From this northerner’s perspective Jambalaya is a lot like gumbo but with a rice base and no broth.
 Again the choices tend to be between chicken and sausage or seafood.
-Here is a spicy seafood recipe and a chicken and sausage recipe.

 Master Boudin Maker, Matthew Fruge, from LeBleu’s Landing